wriiite/wriiite/CONTRIBUTING.md

 ### installing the project
 cd to the root directory
-run `npm install` to install all nodejs dependencies, this wil trigger bower and grunt, and everything will be done automatically, honey.
+run `npm install` to install all nodejs dependencies, this wil trigger bower and grunt, and everything will be done automatically.

 ### test and code